(Update December 16, 2021)

 Travel warnings remain in effect in the United Kingdom and the United States as the nation attempts to control the high number of Covid cases and fatalities.
 Thailand remains on the no-go list for visitors from the United Kingdom, who are required to quarantine at a hotel and submit to two Covid tests upon their return.

-Despite the fact that Thailand is now open for travelers, you are still required to obtain a COE or Certificate of Entry prior to coming to Thailand.
+Despite the fact that Thailand is now open for travelers, you are still required to obtain a Thailand Pass prior to coming to Thailand.
 All travelers to Thailand are required to purchase COVID insurance coverage and must book hotels under the SHA+ Sandbox hotel scheme or Alternative Quarantine (AQ) scheme.
-The application for the COE may be confusing for some travelers or finding the right insurance and booking the sandbox or quarantine hotel seem time-consuming so we have compiled the recommended hotels, insurance, and even COE application assistance for your convenience.
+The application for the Thailand Pass may be confusing for some travelers or finding the right insurance and booking the sandbox or quarantine hotel seem time-consuming so we have compiled the recommended hotels, insurance, and even COE application assistance for your convenience.
 Please check the links below.